hyron-group/reference/api-reference/ModuleManager.md

 > ## **enableAddons** ( addonsPaths ) : void

 Used to register addons for this instance.
-A addons could have access to all the resources provided in this class via 'this' args.
+A addons could have access to all the resources provided in this class via ``this`` args.
 It used to bring more power for Hyron to handle advanced problems

 If you want to build your own addons, see this topic : [how to build a addons ? ](addons-development/README.md)